 - Full title:

-- Complimentary verses to Elizabeth I by members of St Paul's School
+- Complimentary verses to Elizabeth I

 - Walter Nethercott (translator), Martin Read (translator), John Pratt (translator), Richard Clerke (translator)